Planning June 2020

 Here's a look at some of the ways planners and local leaders are keeping engagement efforts inclusive, even while social distancing.

 The pandemic moved too fast to expand broadband access in preparation for social distancing, but people without connections at home might still be online, says Eric Frederick, AICP, vice president of community affairs at Connected Nation, a rural internet accessibility advocacy organization.
-According to Pew Research Center, 81 percent of Americans currently own a smartphone.
-That means it's imperative that all digital outreach efforts are mobile app compatible, Frederick says.
+According to the Pew Research Center, 81 percent of Americans currently own a smartphone.
+That means all digital outreach efforts must be mobile app compatible, Frederick says.
 He also suggests making mobile hotspots available to residents to supplement mobile phone internet services.

 2. Manage expectations